Why is the university doing this survey?

 - System Administration employees will receive an email with a unique link to complete the survey on October 15th.

 Who is administering the survey?

-- At the System, the Office of Diversity, Equity and Inclusion (ODEI) along with the Office of Institutional Research (OIR), will administer the survey.
+- At System Administration, the Office of Diversity, Equity and Inclusion (ODEI) along with the Office of Institutional Research (OIR), will administer the survey.
 OIR follows best practices in survey and data security standards.
 For any questions about the administration on your campus, please refer to the CWC Systemwide Group Leads list.

 What steps are being taken to protect the anonymity of my survey responses?

 - We know that individuals must have assurance that their responses are confidential and secure if we are to receive accurate and candid feedback.
 Survey participants' privacy is of utmost importance to us, and strict internal safeguards are in place to ensure that privacy.

 - For System Administration, no one outside of the Office of Institutional Research (OIR) – no administrators —has access to survey respondents’ identities or to files that may connect names or email addresses with answers to survey questions.

 - Members of the OIR Assessment team will manage the survey email distribution list, wherein it is recorded who has and has not completed the survey questionnaire.